 Early in January AVC initiated a grassroots effort to put a non-binding resolution to the voters of each of the 4 impacted towns of Royalton, Sharon, Strafford and Tunbridge on Vermont Town Meeting Day, March 7th.
-The resolution reads: “Shall the voters of the town of ______ oppose the NewVistas development?”
+The resolution read: “Shall the voters of the town of ______ oppose the NewVistas development?”

-The purpose of the non-binding resolution is threefold; first to bring the issue to the attention of the residents of the four towns through a Town Meeting discussion; second to send a loud and clear message to the legislators and governor of Vermont; and third, to send a message to the NewVistas Foundation.
+The purpose of the non-binding resolution was threefold; first to bring the issue to the attention of the residents of the four towns through a Town Meeting discussion; second to send a loud and clear message to the legislators and governor of Vermont; and third, to send a message to the NewVistas Foundation.

-There are two avenues to placing a resolution to the Town Meeting agenda.
-One is to request the select board to add it to the agenda and the other way is to garner 5% of the voter list on a petition to satisfy Secretary of State requirements.
+There were two avenues to placing a resolution to the Town Meeting agenda.
+One was to request the select board to add it to the agenda and the other way is to garner 5% of the voter list on a petition to satisfy Secretary of State requirements.
 The Tunbridge Select board agreed to place it on the agenda, but the other three towns went the petition route.

 Strafford met the required 60 signatures early on, with Sharon following.
 Royalton due to its larger population required about 120 signatures, and it looked like it was going to be close.
 An effort was launched, and in just 3 days around 320 signatures were gathered.
 During the week of January 16th the petitions were successfully delivered to the town clerks in Royalton, Sharon and Strafford.